The FanimeCon Cosplay Rules & Weapons Policy

 - Some props are allowed conditionally:

-- Gun-like props must have a non-removable orange tip at the end of the barrel which is visible from the side and which extends at least one inch up the barrel, or they must be painted all over in a bright safety color.
+- Firearm style props must have a non-removable orange tip at the end of the barrel which is visible from the side and which extends at least one inch up the barrel, or they must be painted all over in a bright safety color.
 They cannot have any functional parts, and must not be useable.

 - While carrying props, you will be held to very strict behavior standards:

-- Props may not be brandished, flailed around, or used (for play-fighting or otherwise).
+- Props may not be brandished, flailed around, or used (for play-fighting, or otherwise).

 - Props must remain with the costume which they were peace-bonded for.

 - Especially in crowded areas, attendees are expected to carry their props carefully and in a neutral position.
-Long or tall props must be carried vertically, and sword-like and gun-like props should be holstered or otherwise secured.
+Long or tall props must be carried vertically, and sword-like props should be holstered or otherwise secured.

 - Using props in an unsafe or threatening manner may result in more severe consequences.